24parida/shark-2.0/README.md

 ---

 ### Page 5: Results
+NOTE: results may take anywhere from 2s-4minutes based on range size, num iterations, and whether you are solving flop, turn, or river.
 - View PIO-style strategy coloring
 - Click a hand to see strategy for each combo
 - Use dropdown to choose an action (check, bet, fold, etc.)